–This is what success at saving the climate might look like in 2030; these are not answers, but requests for collaboration and better ideas

 China’s belt and road initiative is a global infrastructure development strategy adopted by the government in 2013 to invest in nearly 70 countries and international organizations.
 China’s already starting a domestic carbon market and is helping fund several development banks.
 The EU has the world’s biggest carbon market, which has given it about 60 billion euros of revenue.

-The U.S., with the world’s biggest economy, could help pay for its version by imposing a carbon price at home and by encouraging the same globally.
+The U.S., which has the world’s biggest economy, could help pay for its version by imposing a carbon price at home and by encouraging the same globally.
 This boosts government revenue as governments sell the remaining space in the atmosphere for fossil-fuel-emissions instead of giving it away for free.
-It could also implement corporate tax gains and a wealth tax, enhancing social and climate justice simultaneously in the wake of the global coronavirus pandemic.
+It could also implement corporate tax increases and a wealth tax, enhancing social and climate justice simultaneously in the wake of the global coronavirus pandemic.

 U.S. Treasury Secretary Janet Yellen and Germany are already backing part of this plan.
 See below and this Tweet chain:

 The good news is that with the right policy, the technology is now ready to be deployed, across the globe to meet the goal of cutting emissions aggressively during the next 10 years.
-Of course, it’s not going to be easy, but there’s been some work creating ways to cut the risk of climate investment during the past few years.
+Of course, it’s not going to be easy, but there’s been some work the past few years creating ways to cut the risk of climate investment.

 Here is a potential breakdown of spending that could encourage a solution — emission cuts of about 3 billion tons a year during the next 10 years to about 30 billion tons globally in 2030 — based on science.